IK Multimedia T-Racks 5 – Mastering new ground

 The optional signature presets are a must to download, featuring a curated selection from Nick Davis and Tom Lord-Alge.
 Great starting points and insightful tips on how the greats get their signature tone.

-My only minor gripe is the individual device presets are all very hot and aggressive.
-If you already have a high amplitude source track, most everything will overdrive and peak as you roll through presets.
-The obvious fix is to pull back the track gain so it’s not a big problem, but it does make you cringe a little on first listen.
+The individual device presets are all very hot and aggressive.
+If you already have a high amplitude source track everything will overdrive and peak as you roll through presets.
+The obvious fix is to pull back the track gain so it’s not a big problem, but be prepared for very over-hyped previews.

-The VST suite is probably not needed, it looks to draw around 3-5% DPS just sitting there and only contributes the output meters, something your DAW should have covered.
+The VST suite is probably not needed in DAW mode, it looks to draw around 3-5% DPS just sitting there and only contributes the output meters.
 It’s good for saving preset chains, but again probably superficial.

 New Kids on the Block